 Wreaths Across America Lesson Plan

 Teacher: Date:

 Grade: 7 th Grade Lesson: A Text in Time with a Rosie, Service- Learning Project

-Biography of a Rosie Student Name
+Biography of a Rosie

+Student Name

-What is the nam ne of your Rosie?
+What is the name of your Rosie?

 What year was she born?
 Where was she born?
+Why did she Choose to work there?

 Where did she work?

 When did she work there?
-Why did she choose to work there?

 What were her contributions to the war effort?
-Describe what you learned about her character.
+Describe what you learned about her CharaCter.

-On the back of this paper, summarize what you learned about Rosie the Riveters.
+On the back of this paper, summarize what

+Wreaths Across America Lesson Plan

+Teacher: Date:

-Teacher: Date: Grade: 7 th Grade Lesson: A Text in Time with a Rosie, Service- Learning Project
+Grade: 7 th Grade Lesson: A Text in Time with a Rosie, Service- Learning Project